 The above table shows recommended fertiliser concentrations according to the general conditions of the aquarium.

 As actual precise consumption cannot be predicted, we recommend regularly checking the magnesium concentration with the JBL Mg Test Set, especially prior to each follow-up dose.

 |5 ml JBL ?
 ProScape Mg Macroelements in 100 l yelds a concentration of:|

-JBL is a German company with a long tradition and a vast product range for aquarium enthusiasts.
-From high-quality fish and shrimp food over external filters to aquatic plant fertilisers - JBL offers an enormous choice for every aquarium keeper.
+JBL is a traditional German company with a very wide range of products for aquarists.
+From high-quality fish and shrimp food to external filters and water plant fertiliser, JBL offers a wide selection for aquarium enthusiasts.